-2.3.5.2 Pruning and free-fall dismantling
+3.3.5.2 Pruning and free-fall dismantling

-In pruning and free-fall dismantling operations, individuals should be able to:
+In pruning and free-fall dismantling operations, operators must be able to:

-- a) interpret the specification including the measurements used and how to apply them; - b) have a working knowledge of any applicable industry recommendations for pruning; - c) understand the impact that completed works have on the tree; - d) identify the desired drop zone(s) and sequence of works.
+- a) interpret the specification including the measurements used and how to apply them; - b) have a working knowledge of any applicable industry recommendations for pruning; - c) understand the impact that completed works have on the tree; - d) identify the drop zone(s) and sequence of works.

-2.3.5.3 Rigging
+3.3.5.3 Rigging

-In rigging operations, individuals should be able to:
+In rigging operations, operators must be able to:

-- a) identify desired drop zone(s); - b) estimate log and crown section mass; - c) calculate expected peak loads and select compatible components to make up the rigging system; - d) understand strength loss due to knots within cordage components; - e) carry out appropriate and accurate cutting techniques.
+- a) identify drop zone(s); - b) estimate log and crown section mass; - c) calculate expected peak forces and select compatible components to make up the rigging system; - d) understand strength loss due to knots within cordage components; - e) carry out appropriate and accurate cutting techniques.

-2.3.5.4 Crane
+3.3.5.4 Crane

-In operations involving a crane, individuals should be able to:
+Where tasks involve a crane, operators must be able to:

-- a) agree and communicate a sequence of work; - b) assess the weight of the sections to be removed; - c) assess the balance and/or likely directions of pivot, and attach lifting accessories using the correct technique; - d) execute appropriate and accurate cutting techniques; - e) communicate with the crane supervisor, crane operator and ground staff in relation to the progress of operations.
+- a) agree and communicate a sequence of work; - b) assess the weight of the sections to be removed; - c) assess the balance and/or likely directions of pivot, and attach lifting accessories using the correct technique; - d) carry out appropriate and accurate cutting techniques; - e) communicate with the crane supervisor, crane operator and ground staff in relation to the progress of operations.

-2.3.5.5 Mobile elevating work platform
+3.3.5.5 Mobile elevating work platform

-In operations involving a mobile elevating work platform (MEWP), individuals should be able to:
+Where tasks involve a mobile elevating work platform (MEWP), operators must be able to: